As an Amazon Associate we earn from qualifying purchases.

 - Albacore: available from May through November

 - Bigeye: available from July through October

 - Yellowfin (Ahi): available from June through September

 Tuna is extremely popular because of its delicate meat with little to no fat.
-We recommend searing the Tuna for 30 seconds on each side.
+I recommend searing the Tuna for 30 seconds on each side.
 Seared ahi tuna is a go to choice for many.
 Make sure to add sesame seeds to protect the meat during searing.
 Add a bit of salt for flavor.

 Pollock is in the cod family of fish and you can find it in the Atlantic and Pacific.
 They mostly catch in the waters off Alaska.
 They have flaky white flesh and are mild in flavor.
 Atlantic cods are generally sweeter than Pacific cods.

 Real Atlantic cod are only available from January through March while Pacific Pollock is available throughout the year.
 Cod and Pollock is mainly cooked baked, broiled, or in chowder.
 It’s also an excellent substitute for chicken in piccata.